Mohawk language: Usage in popular culture

 Mohawk dialogue features prominently in Ubisoft Montreal's 2012 action-adventure open world video game Assassin's Creed III, through the game's main character, the half-Mohawk, half-Welsh Ratonhnhaké꞉ton, also called Connor, and members of his native Kanièn꞉ke village around the times of the American Revolution.
 Ratonhnhaké꞉ton was voiced and modelled by Crow actor Noah Bulaagawish Watts.
 Hiawatha, the leader of the Iroquoian civilization in Sid Meier's Civilization V, voiced by Kanentokon Hemlock, speaks Mohawk.

 The stories of Mohawk language learners are also chronicled in 'Raising The Words', a short documentary film released in 2016 that explores personal experiences with Mohawk language revitalization in Tyendinaga, a Mohawk community roughly 200 kilometres east of Toronto, Ontario, Canada.
 The film was set to be shown at the 4th annual Ethnografilm festival in Paris, France.

-The Mohawk language is used in the 2017 film Mohawk, the 1991 film Black Robe, and the 2020 television series Barkskins.
+The Mohawk language is used in the 2017 film Mohawk, the 1991 film Black Robe, the 1990 film The Company of Strangers, and the 2020 television series Barkskins.

 The language was used throughout in the Marvel Studios animated series What If...?, in the season 2 episode "What If...
 Kahhori Reshaped the World?", where they introduce an original Mohawk superhero named Kahhori.